Main content

 Exercise restraint

 Sometimes less is more.
 Rather than filling your EGG with wood smoke from the start, consider adding chips or chunks at the end of a cook as a final seasoning (or ignore both and opt for an Alder Plank instead, which will give you subtler results).
-It's also worth thinking about whether the entire dish benefits from smoke or whether it would be better to only smoke an element of it.
-Take our Moussaka recipe: it would be tempting to smoke the whole thing but we prefer to only smoke the aubergines, onions and garlic to allow the lamb and cheeses to shine.
+It’s also worth thinking about whether the entire dish benefits from smoke or whether it would be better to only smoke an element of it.
+Take our Moussaka recipe: we prefer to only smoke the aubergines, onions and garlic to allow the lamb and cheeses to shine.

 Moussaka | Lamb | Pan Cooking | Recipes | Big Green Egg